O'ahu Island

 Royal Hawaiian

 The Royal is one of the premier resorts in Waikiki.
-Back when they built this place in 1927, there was only one other hotel—the nearby Moana.
+Back when they opened this place in 1927, there was only one other hotel—the nearby Moana.
 The Royal’s developers had their pick of where to build, so they chose this part of the beach.
 And no wonder—this is...

 Read More